lizardfs/documentation/source/glossary/o.rst

     ** Features **

-  As a user, installing the FUSE for macOS software package will let you use any third-party FUSE file system.
+  As a user, installing the :ref:`fuse` for macOS software package will let you use any third-party FUSE file system.
 Legacy MacFUSE file systems are supported through the optional MacFUSE compatibility layer.

   As a developer, you can use the FUSE SDK to write numerous types of new file systems as regular user space programs.
 The content of these file systems